mvolkmann/blog/src/zig.md

 This can contain a comma-separated list of either array items or struct field assignments.

+The `zig` executable handles everything that can be done with a Zig program.
+For help on what it can do, enter `zig --help`.
+For help on a specific command that follows `zig`, enter `zig {command} --help`.

-To build and run this program, enter `zig run hello.zig`.
+To build and run the program above, enter `zig run hello.zig`.

 To create an executable, enter `zig build-exe --name hello hello.zig`.